Constellation 2022 COVID-19 Policy

 - If you are exposed to COVID-19 (close contact) more than 10 days before the event, you do not need to stay home unless you develop symptoms or test positive following exposure.
 In line with CDC guidance, please test after 5 days to confirm a negative result and make sure you remain without symptoms.
 If at any time within 10 days of the event, you become symptomatic or test positive after a close contact, Bullet 3 applies.

-- If you are exposed to COVID-19 (close contact) within 10 days of the event, the CDC does not recommended to quarantine but does recommend you get tested at least 5 days after your close contact and properly wear a well-fitting mask when you are around others for the entire duration of travel during the 10 days.
-As the latter is nearly impossible for us to enforce and ensure attendees could reliably follow, you may not attend the event.
+- If you are exposed to COVID-19 (close contact) within 10 days of the event, the CDC does not recommended to quarantine but does recommend that you do not go places where you are unable to wear a mask during the 10 full days following exposure.
+As the masks are nearly impossible for us to enforce and ensure attendees could reliably follow, you may not attend the event.

 - If you test positive within 10 days of the event, whether or not you are symptomatic, you may not attend the event.
 While CDC guidance states that may end isolation after 5 days if you: 1) have had no symptoms; or 2) if you have been fever-free for 24 hours and your symptoms are improving, you should not travel until a full 10 days after your symptoms started or the date your positive test was taken if you had no symptoms.
 As attending Constellation very likely involves travel from another City and across State borders, this restriction applies.